quynhnn-vn/graphql-Francovery/README.md

-# Catstronauts - server
+# GraphQL & Apollo Server - Francovery server

-The starting point of the `server` code for Odyssey Lift-off I course.
+This repository is the set-up for GraphQL server.

+To get started:
+1. Run `yarn install` to install all required dependencies
+2. Run `yarn start` to start the GraphQL API server